|

 sectors should not be open to free competition and should

-remain in the hands of the State : for instance, gambling
+remain in the hands of (or regulated by) the State :

 prestigious "grandes